South Africa captain Siya Kolisi had a tough upbringing but wants to inspire others to succeed

 Kolisi, though, does not necessarily want children to follow his own route to sporting stardom.
 Rather than have to leave townships to get access to a better education, high-end coaches and so on, he would like to see that provided in those areas, to give opportunities to less fortunate children where they live and where their families are.

 “If you take all those guys out of townships, who will kids look up to?” he asks, his reasoning spot-on.

 He returns to Zwide when he can and it is on one such visit that he found his half-siblings.
 His mother died when he was 16 and his half-brother Liyema and half-sister Liphelo moved in with their dad.
 When he passed away they were taken in by social workers.

 Kolisi spent seven years trying to find them and on one visit to the township with Holton in 2014 he was pointed to where they were staying.
 The reunion was emotional but he was clear in his desire to make them part of his family with wife Rachel and son Nicholas.
-He has now adopted them and they all live in Cape Town, with their newborn daughter expanding the family further.
+He has now adopted them and they all live in Cape Town, with their daughter Keziah expanding the family further in 2017.